 There’s nothing quite as magical as a home decorated for the holidays.
-And while all of the homeowners featured below took different approaches — from personal touches to nature-inspired palettes — all look like the perfect place to wake up on Christmas morning.
+And while all of the homeowners featured below took different approaches — from personal touches to lush greenery — all look like the perfect place to wake up on Christmas morning.
 Click through to get inspired!

 The all-white interior of former fashion designer Lorren Leveille’s Prince Edward County home was inspired by a magazine spread of a 17th-century stone house in England, decorated exclusively in chalky white tones.
 Accent colors look even more vibrant in the wintry envelope, while a sprinkling of mercury glass and greenery add sparkle and life.

 A spruce wreath dresses up the bare windows of the salvaged 19th-century barn doors.
 The frosty look of velvet pillows and a seeded eucalyptus arrangement enhance the cabin’s wintry vibe.

 Candy-colored vintage ornaments, a pressed-tin star garland and gifts tied with wide bows add festive color in the white-on-white cabin.